Texas Tech University

 2. Research/Creative Activity

-Through research and creative activity, which may include the scholarship of engagement and the acquisition of external funding, a faculty member grows intellectually, stimulates student learning, and adds to the accumulated knowledge of a discipline.
-A faculty member should strive constantly to contribute to the growth and understanding of knowledge in one's particular field through research, scholarship, and creative activity.
-The faculty member has an additional responsibility to share the results of study by disseminating it to students, colleagues, professionals in one's discipline, and to the public.
+A faculty member must strive constantly to contribute to the growth and understanding of knowledge in their particular field through research, scholarship, and creative activity.
+The faculty member has an additional responsibility to share the results of study by disseminating it to students, colleagues, professionals in their discipline, and to the public.

 3. University Service